 Soccer-Chile beat Bolivia to keep World Cup qualification hopes alive

-With two games remaining for both sides, Chile moved into fifth place in the 10-team South American group on 19 points.
+In Bolivia, a double from Alexis Sanchez helped Chile beat Bolivia 3-2, while in Montevideo, Uruguay hammered Venezuela 4-1.

-The top four teams in the section qualify automatically for Qatar and the fifth-placed side goes into a playoff with a team from the Asian confederation.
+The top four teams in the South American section qualify automatically for Qatar and the fifth-placed side goes into a playoff with a team from the Asian confederation.

-Brazil and Argentina have already qualified and Ecuador in third will almost certainly join them.
+Brazil and Argentina have already qualified and third-place Ecuador’s 24 points mean they are almost certain to join them.

+Uruguay’s second victory in a row under new coach Diego Alonso takes them on to 22 points and Chile have 19, one less than Peru, who play Ecuador later on Tuesday.

+Argentina also face Colombia, who start the night on 17 points, while leaders Brazil face Paraguay, who need a win to keep their slim hopes alive.

 On a heavy pitch in the Bolivian capital, Sanchez put Chile ahead after 14 minutes but Marc Enoumba equalised eight minutes before halftime for the home side.